 a).
 The Last ten days are emancipation from the fire so one should strive hard in this third Ashra of fasting to Ask pardon and forgiveness from Allah.
 The Prophet (P.B.U.H) used to devote Himself more intensively to prayers and urged others too during the third Ashra of Ramadan.
 Narrated by Aisha (R.A):

 “The Prophet (P.B.U.H) strove harder and took greater pains to observe prayer etc. during the third Ashra of Ramadan than other days” (Muslim)

 In another Hadith reported by Hazrat Aisha (R.A):

 “When the last ten days of Ramadan began the Prophet (P.B.U.H) use to gird up the loins and keep awake in the nights.
 The Prophet (P.B.U.H) also wakened the members of His family (So that they may spend the night in worship too)” (Bukhari)

 b).
-One should practice Atekaf in the last ten days of Ramadan.
+One should practice Atekaf in the third Ashra of Ramadan.
 In a hadith narrated by Aisha (R.A):

-We should not waste the hours and nights of last Ashra and strive hard in worshipping Allah.
+We should not waste the hours and nights of third Ashra and strive hard in worshiping Allah.
 One of the best ways is to practice Atekaf in which one stays in the Mosque and seeks pardon from Allah for his sins

 c).
 Laila-tu-Qadr or the night of Power is to be searched in the odd nights of last ten days of Ramadan.
 It is the night in which the first Verses of Holy Quran were revealed to the Prophet (P.B.U.H) and this night has utmost importance as stated in the Hadith of Prophet (P.B.U.H):